Perth Amboy Magnet School: History

-The Perth Amboy Vocational Technical School was built in 1915-1916 on Bettrand Avenue in Perth Amboy by the name of "Middlesex County Vocational School No.2."
-It was one of the first schools in the district which was founded in 1914; it had opened on October 1, 1916 with 45 students.
-Subjects that were studied were machine shops practice, mechanical drawing, mathematics, science, English and civics.

-In 1927 staff and students were relocated to a building in New Brunswick Avenue in Perth Amboy, It was a 3-story building with six shops; it had a small gym and a parking lot that could only accommodate staff.
+The Board of Education for Vocational Schools in the County of Middlesex (since renamed as the Middlesex County Magnet Schools) was established in 1914 as the nation's first vocational school system operated at the county level.
+Constructed the previous year, Middlesex County Vocational School No. 2 opened in Perth Amboy for the 1916-17 school year with 45 students and moved to a new facility on New Brunswick Avenue in 1927, in a three-story building with six shops; it had a small gym and a parking lot that could only accommodate staff.
 Shops were intended to help students get jobs and enter the workforce after graduation.

 In the earlier years most classes were segregated and were gender specific.
 Eventually shops became integrated.
 In the last year of the second building the shops were Machine Technology, Auto Mechanics, Computer Assisted Business, Computer Assisted Drafting and Design, HVAC, Carpentry, Electrical Trade and a day would have 8 periods.
 The sports involved Soccer, Basketball and Softball, respectively each had Varsity and Junior Varsity and girls didn't participate in sports.
 The school at one point held over 400 students and eventually needed to be expanded in order to accommodate more.

 In Summer/Fall 2002 construction of the new building started and it opened in spring of 2004.
 The new school allowed girls' programs for basketball, softball and co-ed soccer.
 The new building allowed expanded programs in the school and Middlesex County College is also located in the facility.